roman/golden-ratio.el/README.md

 ## Wide Screens

+If you use a large screen and have very wide frames golden-ratio makes very wide windows.
+This can be handled automatically by setting _golden-ratio-auto-scale_ to true.
+This does a good job of keeping windows at a reasonable width regardless of how wide or narrow your frame size is.
+This works well on my laptop regardless of which monitor or LCD I happen to be using.

+`(setq golden-ratio-auto-scale t)`

+For those who wish for manual control,
-If you use a large screen and have very wide frames, setting the _golden-ratio-adjust-factor_ variable to something less than 1 will cause the windows to be less wide.
+If _golden-ratio-auto-scale_ is false, manual control can be exercised through the _golden-ratio-adjust-factor_ variable. setting it to something less than 1 will cause the windows to be less wide.
 The golden-ratio-adjust function allows for experimentation with this value.

 `M-x golden-ratio-adjust`